First: 330 West Superior St. | Architect: George Wirth, Oliver Traphagen | Built: 1882 | Lost: 1893

 1888 Addition: 318 West Superior St. | Architect: Oliver Traphagen | Lost: 1893

 Second: 318-330 West Superior St. | Architect: Traphagen & Fitzpatrick | Built: 1894 | Lost: 1932

-In 1888 — as the grand Spalding Hotel was being built one block west — Cullyford hired Wirth’s former protégé, Oliver Traphagen, to design an eastern wing for the building that would nearly double the hotel’s size.
-The new wing, called the Brighton Hotel, repeated the architectural features of the original.
-Cullyford managed it himself while he hired James Butchart and Alexander Michaud to manage the St. Louis, which had become a favored temporary home for touring performers booked at the nearby Lyceum Theatre — and the unofficial home of the Duluth Snowshoe and Toboggan Association.
+In 1888—as the grand Spalding Hotel was being built one block west—Cullyford hired former Wirth protégé Oliver Traphagen to design an eastern wing for the building that would nearly double the hotel’s size.
+The new portion mirrored the architectural features of the eastern two-thirds of the original building.
+Cullyford sold the entire hotel to the Boston Realty Company in 1890 and then leased the 1888 addition and began operating it under the name Brighton Hotel.
+Meanwhile, James Butchart and Alexander Michaud took over the original St. Louis.
+By then the hotel had become a favored temporary home for touring performers booked at the nearby Lyceum Theatre and the unofficial home of the Duluth Snowshoe and Toboggan Association.

-But by the late 1920s it was in decline, described in a 1948 WEBC radio program as “a rat’s nest and fire trap” at the end of its life.
-It was razed in 1932 to make room for the Medical Arts Building, an Art Deco masterpiece which still stands today.
+But the St. Louis remained standing.
+The hotel traded hands at least twice between 1920 and 1922, ultimately purchased by William Hamm, president of the Hamm Brewing Company in St. Paul, Minnesota.
+Lenox Hotel proprietor E. R. Rebinick then leased and operated the hotel.
+Once again papers announced plans for a major renovation.
+Despite the constant changes, by the late 1920s it was in decline, described in a 1948 WEBC radio program as “a rat’s nest and fire trap” at the end of its life.
+It was razed in 1932 to make room for the Medical Arts Building.